diegoaldarondo/ansible_desktop/README.md

 ## Overview

-This repository contains scripts and Ansible playbooks for setting up and configuring a desktop environment, specifically tailored for Debian 12 (Bookworm).
+This repository contains scripts and Ansible playbooks for setting up and configuring my development environment.
 It utilizes Ansible, an automation tool, to systematically install and configure various applications and settings on a local machine.

 ## Repository Structure